Trends and Opportunities in The Food Processing Industry

 Food Manufacturing Industry Market Size

 India’s food processing industry is one of the largest in the world due to the abundant availability of agro produce providing an ideal environment to start a food processing industry.
 India is the world’s largest producer of Spices, Milk, and Pulses and the second-largest producer of food grains, fruits, and vegetables.
-The food processing market in India was valued at USD 263 billion in 2020 and is projected to reach USD 470 billion by 2025.
+The food processing market in India was valued at around USD 380 billion in 2023 and is projected to reach approximately USD 600 billion by 2027, growing at a CAGR of 8–10%.
 Favourable government initiatives such as Mega Food Parks, Agro-Processing Clusters, and the allowance of FDI have further boosted the food processing sector in India.
 Additionally, the massive demand for Indian food products across the globe has opened a plethora of opportunities for Indian manufacturers resulting in the growth of the food processing industry.
-India exported Ready to Eat (RTE) and Ready to Cook (RTC) food products worth more than USD 2 billion in 2020.
+India exported Ready-to-Eat (RTE), Ready-to-Cook (RTC), and Ready-to-Serve (RTS) food products worth over USD 4.5 billion in FY 2023–24, showing strong year-on-year growth driven by global demand for Indian convenience and packaged foods.

 Major Trends in Food Processing Industry